-Shredders may choose each week to go with the Cruisers or Zoomers depending on energy levels, friends in the group or any other reason.
+In both Group A and Group B, shredders may choose to go with the Cruisers or Zoomers depending on energy levels, friends in the group or any other reason that week.
 Leaders may ask folks to volunteer to move to the other group if the numbers are out of balance.

 Each group will

 start and end at the same location